SEA-Eval: A Benchmark for Evaluating Self-Evolving Agents Beyond Episodic Assessment: SEA-Eval: Evaluation Framework and Benchmark Design

 The sequence configuration is summarized in Table~\ref{tab:dataset}.
-Easy task sequences are set to length 10 and Normal task sequences to length 5, balancing trend observability against evaluation overhead.
-Shorter sub-sequence trends can be extracted directly from longer sequences without redundant construction.
-After public release, the benchmark can be extended by users through replacing variable slots to generate new sequence instances, designing additional atomic tasks and incorporating them into the existing framework, or adjusting sequence lengths according to available computational budgets.
+All sequences are set to length~5, balancing trend observability against evaluation overhead.
+After public release, the benchmark can be extended by replacing variable slots to generate new instances, designing additional atomic tasks, or adjusting sequence lengths according to available computational budgets.